-Annelie shuddered at the thought of General Sherman and his policy of scorched earth in Georgia.
-The South .. for her, it began close-by, with her brothers Joseph and Ben in Virginia and all the people with whom she had grown up.
+Thinking of General Sherman and his policy of scorched earth in Georgia, Annelie shuddered.
+The South … for her, it began close-by, with her brothers Joseph and Ben in Virginia and all the people with whom she had grown up.
 They all they needed her now.
-Food, seeds, tools .. soon Annelie had set up a long list, a little later, the first carload was ready for transport.
+Food, seeds, tools … soon Annelie had set up a long list, a little later, the first carload was ready for transport.
 With Amber at her side, she set out for Virginia.

 The “Merry Dragon” inn was still a field hospital.
 One of the last patients was a captain in the Union Army.
 Lorenz and he often had a talk about how their country could go on.
 President Abraham Lincoln wanted to be lenient towards the South, but he was assassinated on Good Friday 1865, a heavy blow on many people.
 “The war is over, but we don’t have peace yet,” the captain said, “There is so much hatred.”

-Finally the day came when the captain was able to go back home.
-Much to Lorenz‘ surprise, a dozen men stood in front of the Merry Dragon Inn.
-The captain, however, was all smiles. „These are engineers and craftsmen from my unit,“ he proudly said, „as a start, we will go to the Shenandoah Valley and help your family rebuild the vineyard.“ Lorenz was stunned and deeply touched. „But .. but,“ he stammered, „it is in Virginia, in the South!“ The captain smiled. „We agreed about that,“ he said, „It is time to heal our country’s wounds.“
+Finally, the day came when the captain could go back home.
+Much to Lorenz’ surprise, a dozen men stood in front of the Merry Dragon Inn.
+The captain, however, was all smiles.
+“These are engineers and craftsmen from my unit,” he proudly said.
+“As a start, we will go to the Shenandoah Valley and help your family rebuild the vineyard.”
+Lorenz was stunned and deeply touched.
+“But … but,” he stammered, “it is in Virginia, in the South!”
+The captain smiled.
+“We agreed about that,” he said, “It is time to heal our country’s wounds.”

 Emil and Lena will come